subugoe/on-merrit-website/_posts/2020-07-21-workshop-climate-change.md

 ---
 layout: post
 title: "Workshop on Matthew Effects in Climate Science and Policy Making"
-categories: events
+categories: news
-permalink: /events/2020-07-21-workshop-climate-change/
+permalink: /news/2020-07-21-workshop-climate-change/
-parent: events
+parent: news
 ref: workshop climate change
 ---
 Open Science for the few is just the extension of privilege.
 Equity is a key aim of open science, but could Open Science policies actually worsen existing inequalities?